Start 'Em, Sit 'Em Week 12: Advice for Unfavorable Fantasy Football Matchups

 Those still riding last year's trends and ideas will see Carson Wentz against the New York Giants and pull the trigger.

-But it's a scattershot value at this point as the Philadelphia Eagles quarterback comes out of a game in which he posted just 3.84 points despite what looked like a superb game-flow opportunity against New Orleans.
+But it's a scattershot value at this point as the Philadelphia Eagles quarterback comes out of a game in which he posted just 3.84 points despite what looked like a superb game-flow opportunity against the New Orleans Saints.

 While Wentz did put up 24.52 points against these Giants in Week 6, they only allow the 17th-most points to quarterbacks and have only allowed north of 20 points to passers twice this season.